ogabrielluiz/suvi-trainer/Readme.md

 strings where one is on each line, or a url to an online list of dates.
 The default is to pull using the url for [dates.txt](dates.txt) stored in this repository.

+## Data
+The output of training is saved as a FITS file which is later converted into a labeled png.
+I will share the results of labeling with this tool using [Google Drive](https://drive.google.com/open?id=1QYdTTFDYs9Yg1g2zs7rxpj8znXCOwPeY).
+A [couple examples](examples/) are available.
+This labeled data is then used in [machine learning classification of solar images](https://github.com/jmbhughes/smachy).

 ## Contributing

 Please contact me ([email](mailto:hughes.jmb@gmail.com) or just through pull/issue requests) for updates.